-A full-time employee shall receive three (3) days leave of absence without loss of pay in the event of each death of a member of his/her immediate family.
+An employee shall receive three (3) days leave of absence without loss of pay in the event of each death of a member of his/her immediate family.
 Immediate family shall be limited to the employee's spouse, parent, child, brother, or sister, grandparents, spouse's grandparents, grandchildren, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, stepmother, stepfather, stepchild, or any other relative living in the employee's immediate household.
 Bereavement Leave may be extended to the employee in the case of death to significant others who have either lived with the Employee for a period of years or who have provided an in loco parentis relationship over the years.
-Under certain conditions, such as when long distances must be traveled, a reasonable length of time beyond three (3) days may be approved by the College's Chief Human Resources Officer (or designee).
+Under certain conditions, such as when long distances must be traveled, a reasonable length of time beyond three (3) days may be approved by the Vice Chancellor for Human Resources (or designee).